FlorisNexus/FlorixNexus/Readme.md

 ## 🎮 Usage

 ### Development
+For detailed development setup, including HTTPS configuration and build tools, see [DEVELOPMENT.md](DEVELOPMENT.md).

-To start the development server with hot reloading and Tailwind CSS watching:
+To start the development server:
 ```bash
 npm run dev
 ```
-This will start the server at `http://localhost:3000` (or similar).
+This starts Vite at `https://localhost:3000` with hot reloading.

 ### Build for Production
 To build the minified CSS for production: